 Issuance of Refunding Bonds.
 Refunding Bonds may be authorized and issued by the Authority without compliance with the provisions of the Indenture summarized above under the subcaption "Issuance of Additional Series of Bonds"; provided, that Maximum Annual Debt Service on all Bonds and Parity Debt Outstanding following the issuance of such refunding Bonds is less than or equal to Maximum Annual Debt Service on all Bonds and Parity Debt Outstanding prior to the issuance of such refunding Bonds.
-The 2017 Series B Bonds are being issued under this provision of the Indenture.
+The 2018 Series A Bonds are being issued under this provision of the Indenture.

 Parity Debt.
 As defined in the Indenture, "Parity Debt" means any indebtedness, installment sale obligation, lease obligation or other obligation of the Authority for borrowed money or interest rate swap agreement having an equal lien and charge upon the 1976 Sales Tax Revenues and therefore payable on a parity with the Bonds (whether or not any Bonds are Outstanding).
-As defined in the Indenture, the Parity Swap Payments constitute Parity Debt.
 The Authority may issue or incur additional Parity Debt payable on a parity with the Bonds and which will have, when issued, an equal lien and charge upon the 1976 Sales Tax Revenues, provided that the conditions to the issuance of such Parity Debt set forth in the Indenture and any other authorizing instruments are satisfied, including the coverage test described in subsection (c) above under the subcaption "Issuance of Additional Series of Bonds," unless such Parity Debt is for refunding purposes, in which case the coverage test shall not apply.